 His numerous awards include Gold Medal for Sculpture / Maurice B. Hexter Prize, the Silver Medal of Honor/ John Cavanaugh Memorial Award, the Margaret Hexter Prize, the Leonard J. Meiselman Memorial Award and the Editor's Choice/Fine Art Connoisseur Award from the National Sculpture Society in New York, NY.
-In the last nine shows since his induction into the Cowboy Artists of America, Moore has won sixteen awards from their annual show including four Anne Marion/Best of Shows, four Gold Medals for Sculpture, two Ray Swanson Awards, the Stetson Award, and five Silver Medals for Sculpture.
+In the nine years as an active member of the Cowboy Artists of America, Moore won sixteen awards from their annual show including four Anne Marion/Best of Shows, four Gold Medals for Sculpture, two Ray Swanson Awards, the Stetson Award, and five Silver Medals for Sculpture.
 Moore in 2019 won the prestigious Prix de West Purchase Award and the Robert Lougheed Memorial Award at the 47th Annual Prix de West Exhibition and Sale.
 He was the first artist in the Prix de West's history to win both awards in the same exhibition.
 In 2007, he was given one of the University of Oklahoma's top honors, the Otis Sullivant Award for his outstanding contribution to the arts in Oklahoma and at OU.
-In addition to this prestigious award, he has received two Regents Awards for Outstanding Professional and University Service, one Regent Awards for Superior Research and Creative Activity, five Awards for Outstanding Contribution from the University's School of Art and Art History and an Award for Excellence in Service.
+In addition to this prestigious award, he has received two Regents Awards for Outstanding Professional and University Service, one Regents Award for Superior Research and Creative Activity, five Awards for Outstanding Contribution from the University's School of Art and Art History and an Award for Excellence in Service.
 He won an Emmy Award in 2018 from the National Academy of Television Arts and Sciences for the documentary "Paul Moore: Monument Man" PBS/OETA.
 In 2011, he was recognized by the State of Oklahoma's House of Representatives for his contributions to the arts.
 Also in 2011, he was honored to sculpt a life-size bust of Oklahoma's Governor Brad Henry for the Hall of the Governors at the Oklahoma State Capitol, Oklahoma City, OK and in 2014 he sculpted an additional bust of Governor Mary Fallin for the same site.
 In 2013 he received from the State of Oklahoma the prestigious Governor's Arts Award.
 In 2012, his bust of President John F. Kennedy was placed in the collection of The John F. Kennedy Presidential Library and Museum, Columbia Point, Boston, Mass.